 Real Estate Appraisal

-An appraisal is an opinion of the quality, value or utility of a specific property.
-Appraisals are typically required whenever real estate is sold, mortgaged, taxed, insured or developed.
-Appraisers may be employed by financial institutions, government agencies, real estate companies or work independently.
-Individuals seeking a career as a Real Estate Appraiser must completepre-qualifying coursework and satisfy all experience requirements, for each level of Real Estate Appraiser: Registered Trainee, Certified Residential or Certified General.
+Typically required whenever real estate is sold, mortgaged, taxed, insured or developed, an appraisal is an opinion of the quality, value or utility of a specific property.
+To become a real estate appraiser, you must completepre-qualifying coursework and satisfy all experience requirements for each formal level of real estate appraiser: Registered Trainee, Certified Residential or Certified General.